cerqueirahba/G09_screening/README.md

 Script to do the screening of Gaussian09 .log files

 ## What this script do?
 This script checks every output file from the Gaussian 09 Software in the folder and checks if the calculation terminated normally and all frequencies are real.
-Then, it creates and separetes those files in 4 folders:
+Then, it creates and separates those files in 4 folders:
 - finished outputs
   - For the files that terminated normally and has only real frequencies
 - Imaginary_frequency